CesiumGS/cesium-native/doc/thread-safety-rules.md

 2. _Const casts_: Casting away const with a `const_cast` is always a potentially dangerous thing to do.
 However, according to these rules, it can also introduce thread safety concerns.

-3. _Pointers and references_: Maybe people are surprised to learn that `const` is not transitive through pointers and references.
+3. _Pointers and references_: Many people are surprised to learn that `const` is not transitive through pointers and references.
 For example, in a type like this:

 ```cpp
 struct Target {